julc14/NIAM/README.md

 (MinimalEndpoints could be its own package but is left here for simplicity)

 Controllers are dinosaurs.
-Rather than hosting the mediatr use case behind controllers lets us MinimalAPIs introduced in .NET6 and host it behind an automatically generated endpoint.
-Generating the endpoint like this has its down-sides and will restrict usage of some neat functionality MVC will give you, but its not needed for this project anyways.
+Rather than hosting the mediatr use case behind controllers lets use MinimalAPIs introduced in .NET6 and host it behind an automatically generated endpoint.

 Here is an example of a mediatr use case: